skiphansen/sb9600_tools/README.md

 ```
 ## Syntor X9000 swiss army knife

-The x9000.py script can be used to read and save the X9000's firmware and code plug over the SB9600 bus.
+The x9000.py script can be used to read the X9000's firmware or code plug over the SB9600 bus.

 Other functions coming soon.